 The Gregory Z30 is part of the brand's Fast and Light range, designed to strike a balance between weight and durability without sacrificing performance.
 It has the new Jetstream air sprung back system with a capacity of around 30 litres, so it should be ideal for day trips as well as superlight overnights.
 Trail reviewed a bunch of these sacks in the August issue, but here's one that missed the test, yet is well worth a closer look.

-The Gregory Z30 benefits from a new Jetstream airsprung back system, which means it doesn't stick to your back like a wet flannel in hot weather.
+It's good: The Gregory Z30 benefits from a new Jetstream airsprung back system, which means it doesn't stick to your back like a wet flannel in hot weather.
 However it still fits reasonably close to your back so it remains stable when walking.
 I even used this for scrambling and found it great.
 As the back system is not too curved, it does not impede packing, unlike some other pre-curved back systems.
 You get a massive hip belt, which is unusual for this size of sack, but the result is a good close fit that is comfortable and not too hot and sweaty.

 The main compartment of the sack is fairly conventional with a capacity of 30 litres according to the manufacturers.
 There is a zip around opening, which works well.
 A compression panel on the front is ideal for stashing a jacket too.
 You get a zipped front pocket that is large enough for OS maps, a OS map sized lid pocket, plus mesh wand pockets, that are deep enough to hold a waterbottle.
 Poles can be stashed on the sides quite easily too thanks to a pair of compression straps and those deep wand pockets.
 It is hydration system compatible and generally ideal for walkers.